typedb/typedb-docs/09-query/07-compute-query.md

 ## Summary
 We use a compute query to run distributed analytics on the entire knowledge graph or a large subset of it filtered by a concept type.
 This statistical analytics include statistical function, shortest path, centrality and cluster

-Next, we will learn about the [Concept API](/docs/concept-api/overview) and how it is used via the [Grakn Clients](/docs/client-api/overview) to retrieve information on a specific instance and its surroundings.
+Next, we learn about the [Concept API](/docs/concept-api/overview) and how it is used via the [Grakn Clients](/docs/client-api/overview) to retrieve information on a specific instance and its surroundings.